 Discolored Spots, Damage, or Pits on a Phalaenopsis Leaf

 Phals are tropical plants so they are used to operating in a relatively narrow range of temperatures.
-Leaf damage can come from 3 main things: cold damage, heat damage (often not from too much light, but from the heat caused by too much light), and virus-related damage.
+Leaf damage can come from 3 main things: cold damage, heat damage (generally not from too much light but instead from inferred waves from direct sun), and virus-related damage.

 Heat damage is the easiest to identify – it happens during high temps or from direct sun, and if it’s the latter the symptom is a giant white (or black) spot of dead tissue.
 Heat damage is irreversible.
 If your phal gets heat damage, hopefully it’s not bad enough to kill the plant, and it only affects a section of the leaf or top leaves.
 If you start to see yellow stippling on the surface of your phal’s leaf and it’s growing near a bright window where sun is in contact with the leaf – move it.
 All it takes is a hot day, or a very bright day to scorch the leaf.

-People are warned not to water in the evening specifically because of cold-related damage, but Phals don’t need to be wet to suffer from cold damage.
-Keep them away from open windows in the fall, and avoid letting your phal temps going under 16C (be mindful of open windows).
+People are warned not to water in the evening specifically because of cold-related damage, but Phals can suffer from cold damage even if they’re not wet.
+To prevent cold damage, keep your orchids away from open windows in the fall, and avoid letting your grow area temps go below 16C.
 You might be okay with temps down to 13-14C briefly during shipping, but don’t grow them this cold.

 A phal can experience two types of cold damage: